 Covers or contains: In this case, the item A may contain B, if B item is contained in A.

-There are more relationships between geodata such as the direction of the item and the distance, but it is harder to be determined.
-However, it is very important to know these parameters, due to better identification and as a result to end up in better conclusions according to our research.
+There area unit a lot of relationships between geodata like the direction of the item and also the distance, however it’s tougher to be determined.
+However, it’simportant to grasp these parameters, thanks to higher identification and as a result to finish up in higher conclusions per our analysis.

 There are many tools helping us in the process of geodata mining.
 All of them are based in a programming language.

 DBMiner & GeoMiner: Specialized in geodata mining and query language.